KrishKPal/KrishKPal/README.md

 ## 🧠 About Me

-I'm a second-year undergraduate at IIT Bombay studying Economics.
-Currently a Core Team Member of Quant Club, IIT Bombay.
+I'm a second-year undergraduate at IIT Bombay studying Economics, and currently a Core Team Member of the Quant Club, IIT Bombay.

-I build projects around whatever I get interested in ✌🏻
+I like getting curious about things and building projects around whatever catches my interest ✌🏻

 ---

 ## 🛠️ Technical Skills